huusan/hono-alovajs-uniapp-client/README.md

 Bring end-to-end type-safety to your alova.js requests, with the power of Hono.

-`hono-alovajs-client` allows you to call your Hono backend APIs in a type-safe way, just like tRPC, but without being tied to React.
+`hono-alovajs-uniapp-client` allows you to call your Hono backend APIs in a type-safe way, just like tRPC, but without being tied to React.
 It works seamlessly with alova.js and its adapters for Vue, React, Svelte, and more.

 ## Features